 How human behaviour coaxed Neil from marketing to psychology

 Neil Lucas’s attraction to psychology began during unrelated studies many years ago, as he explored the subject through elective units.
-But the allure of the field remained strong enough during a 15-year marketing and business development career for Neil to eventually consider a switch to clinical psychology.
+But the allure of the field remained strong enough during a 15-year marketing and business development career for Neil to eventually consider a career in clinical psychology.

-With his Australian College of Applied Psychology Honours thesis complete, Neil’s clinical studies are now at their final stage.
+With his ACAP Honours thesis complete, Neil’s clinical psychology studies are now at their final stage.
 He is about to relocate from Sydney to Melbourne where he will begin his doctorate at Swinburne University.

 “Professionally, I’ve worked with many organisational psychologists over the years, but my interested in clinical psychology started to grow and I started part-time at ACAP in 2012 completing a Bachelor of Psychological Science,” said Neil.

 “The more I studied, the more I loved it, and I decided to work a little harder for the grades needed to get into Honours.”

 Neil’s inspiration to switch professions developed from a longstanding curiosity about wellbeing, boosted by society’s portrayal of psychology in everyday life.
 After one too many organisational restructures at work, Neil decided to take the step of quitting corporate life for good, and exploring a career in clinical psychology.

 “I’ve always been interested in human behaviour, personality differences and abnormal psychology topics that we hear about in popular culture and television shows,” he said.